mrtj/guessMyAgeSkill/README.md

-# guessMyAgeSkill
+# Guess my age Alexa skill
-Alexa skill "guess my age"
+Follow the instructions of Alexa and she will guess your age!